 4. I thought I was a pushy soccer mom letting my sons join u8 travel teams

 I knew that sports would play a big role in our family, although the way it devoured our weekends and contorted our lives was truly a shock.
-Now I see that there is u6 soccer.
+I thought I was insane to let this into our lives so young.
+Now I see soccer starts at u6.
+The truth is for my family sports were a window on so much of life and truly a gift to my kid’s childhood.

 5. World War Three regularly broke out at my dinner table